Alexei-Orlov/2526_Projet2A_Cansat/README.md

     - Using an onboard first person view (FPV) camera

-- **Bonus mission : Live video feed to the ground station** -Display all recorede data and live feed of the descend to the ground station
+- **Bonus mission : Live video feed to the ground station**
+    - Display all recorede data and live feed of the descend to the ground station

 - **330mL volume limit**
-    -Fit everything under a 330mL limit and a 350g limit
+    - Fit everything under a 330mL limit and a 350g limit
 ---

 ## 👥 Team Members